-Multiple grower meetings were held in Butte County to discuss the chlorpyrifos exceedances that triggered the Management Plan and establish good pesticide application practices.
-These meetings were held on January 10, 23, and 31, 2018, and February 28, 2018.
-All four meetings collectively reached 601 growers/pesticide applicators; covering all applicators, not just those applying chlorpyrifos.
+Multiple BYSWQC grower meetings were held in Sutter and Butte counties to discuss the chlorpyrifos exceedances that triggered the Management Plan and establish good pesticide application practices.
+These meetings were held on November 14 and 28, December 5 and 12, 2018, and January 9, 16, 24, and 30, 2019.
+All eight meetings collectively reached 1,385 growers/pesticide applicators; covering all applicators, not just those applying chlorpyrifos.

 PG 5: The tracking of management practices implemented to reduce or prevent the discharge of chlorpyrifos to surface waters in the Pine Creek Drainage and represented drainages is being accomplished through the use of a FOS.
-FOS forms were sent to 334 BYSWQC members in the Pine Creek Drainage and represented drainages in August 2018 to document the second year of management practice implementation specifically related to parcels where chlorpyrifos was applied.
-The Year 1 (baseline) and Year 2 FOS completion statistics are provided in Table 5, and the management practice implementation results are shown in Table 6.
+FOS forms were sent to 299 BYSWQC members in the Pine Creek Drainage and represented drainages in January 2020 to document the third and fourth years of management practice implementation specifically related to parcels where chlorpyrifos was applied.
+As a means to capture FOS results through the 2019 monitoring year, BYSWQC members were requested to document their management practices for both the 2018 and 2019 monitoring years during the Year 3 FOS process.
+The Year 1 (baseline), Year 2, and Year 3 FOS completion statistics are provided in Table 5, and the management practice implementation results are shown in Table 6.